 Genomics

 Genomic testing is a management tool which enhances an animal’s pedigree by using ancestry to determine the distribution of traits.
 The new reference map from ARS-UCD improves genotype imputation, sequence alignment, and genomic prediction.
 Genomic testing predicts actual animal performance and using the information to make breeding decisions can improve the genetic progress of your herd and of the breed overall.
+Since the first Brown Swiss genomic testing was done in 2009, over 50,000 Brown Swiss males and over 20,000 Brown Swiss females have been genomic tested according to CDCB data.

 The Brown Swiss Association encourages breeders to test the top 25 percent of their two-year-old cows based on herdmate deviations to help identify future genetic improvers of the breed.